microsoft/code-with-engineering-playbook/docs/engineering-feedback/README.md

 | Adding **Specifics**        | Customer scenario was to receive **a total of 250 messages/second from 50 producers with requirement for ordering per producer & minimum latency, using a Service Bus topic with sessions enabled for ordering.
 Batch receiving is not supported in Azure Functions Service Bus Trigger.**                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | Making it **Actionable**    | Customer scenario was to receive a total of 250 messages/second from 50 producers with requirement for ordering per producer & minimum latency, using a Service Bus topic with sessions enabled for ordering. **According to [Microsoft documentation](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-performance-improvements#prefetching-and-receivebatch), batch receiving is recommended for better performance but this is not currently supported in the Azure Functions Service Bus Trigger.
 The impact and workaround was choosing containers over Functions.
 The desired outcome is for Azure Functions to support Service Bus sessions with batch and non-batch processing for all Azure Functions GA languages.** |

-For real-world examples please follow [Feedback Examples](./feedback-examples.md).

-## How to Submit Engineering Feedback

-Please follow the [Engineering Feedback Guidance](./feedback-guidance.md) to ensure that you provide feedback that can be triaged and processed most efficiently.

-Please review the [Frequently Asked Questions](./feedback-faq.md) page for additional information on the engineering feedback process.